Shampaign

-Shampaign is a 2016 Ghanaian TV series written by Shirley Frimpong-Manso and co-produced with Ken Attoh.
-The television series is a political drama that has two season which has thirteen episodes in each season.
+Shampaign is a 2016 Ghanaian political drama television series written by Shirley Frimpong-Manso and co-produced with Ken Attoh.
+The series has two seasons, each consisting of 13 episodes.

 Plot

-The movie tells a story of a woman called Naana Akua Quansah is a politician and is seeking to become first female president, as she campaigns with her team citizens in the country bought into her ideology letting her have the mass majority of voter on her side.
-Things unfolded when she had an accident and she fell into coma, the team had to devise a new strategy by using her twin sister in her place to win power.
+A politician, Naana Akua Quansah, seeks to become the country's first female president.
+As she campaigns with her team, citizens across the country buy into her ideology, giving her the support of a majority of voters.
+Events take a turn when she is involved in an accident that leaves her in a coma.
+Her team devises a new strategy by having her twin sister stand in for her in a bid to win power.